zheliu422/zheliu0website/content/en/post/getting-started/index.md

   | 6       | D1 |D2 |D3 |D4 |D5 |1  | D6 |
   | 7       | D1 |D2| D3 |D4| D5 |D6 | -- |

+Below is the SAR Logic testing result.
+Notice that the input (Data) is set to 110000.
+Our SAR Logic output for each bit matches the input correctly.
+{{< figure src="SARout.png" title="SAR logic testing" >}}

 ## D Flip Flop
 {{< figure src="DFF.png" title="Circuit architecture for D Flip Flop" >}}
 Because SAR logic uses flip flop, we decide to implement a Positive-edge-triggered D flip-flop with Clear and Preset.
 Here, three input NAND gates are used.
 Below is the truth table of our DFF.